Best Berlin Souvenir Ideas for Travellers

 The iconic Ampelmann is a beloved symbol of Berlin.
 Born during the Cold War, this little green man with a hat represents the city’s resilience and unity.
 After the Berlin Wall fell, it was one symbol from East Berlin that the unified city couldn’t part with.
 From backpacks to kitchenware, you’ll find him everywhere, a charming reminder of Berlin’s history.

-📍Ampelmann Shop the flagship store where the first Ampelmann was installed is at Unter den Linden 35 (multiple locations in Berlin)
+📍Ampelmann Shop, the flagship store where the first Ampelmann was installed, is at Unter den Linden 35 (multiple locations in Berlin)

 22. A Piece of Berlin Wall